Agnibha-31/DO-Automation-IoT/README.md

 The API is not tied to a particular transport protocol.
 Convert the device output into the JSON reading fields and submit it through an HTTPS-capable gateway.
 If the instrument uses Modbus/RS-485, serial, MQTT, OPC-UA, or another protocol, add a bridge that reads the instrument and calls this API.

-The default sensor_type text is **RS-LDO-N01**, but the backend does not validate the physical model.
+The default sensor_type text is **RS-LDO-N01**, but the backend does not verify the connected instrument type.
 Update sensor metadata and document the instrument actually used.

 ### Use another domain